 In 1956, the Thompson family demonstrated their commitment to long-range growth by making a bold decision.
 Realizing that Willys, Studebaker and Packard were obsolete, they dropped all their existing lines in favor of becoming a Mercury dealer.
 The wisdom of this decision was proven by years of steady growth.

 Those years also marked the entrance of a third generation of active involvement in the family business.
 After graduating from the University of Baltimore in 1965 with a business degree, Edmund Jr's son, Tom, joined with his father and uncle to continue their company's expansion.
 Having long since outgrown their 50-car facility, the Thompson family built their current 150-car dealership on Merritt Boulevard in 1971.
 This modern facility resulted in a 400-percent increase in sales over the next two years.

-Tom Thompson Sr is the automotive group's current President, and in keeping with the Thompson legacy of business acumen and foresight, they have extended their philosophy of complete customer satisfaction to all other new dealerships: Thompson Mazda on Merritt Boulevard, operated by Doug Thompson; Thompson Chrysler Dodge Jeep Ram in Dundalk, operated by Ron Thompson; Thompson Hyundai also in Dundalk on Merritt Boulevard; Thompson Toyota Scion and Chrysler Dodge Jeep Ram in Edgewood, operated by Fred Anderson.
+Tom Thompson Sr is the automotive group's current President and in keeping with the Thompson legacy has extended the philosophy of complete customer satisfaction to all other new dealerships: Thompson Mazda on Merritt Boulevard, Thompson Chrysler Dodge Jeep Ram on North Point Blvd, Thompson Hyundai on Merritt Boulevard; Thompson Toyota and Chrysler Dodge Jeep Ram in Edgewood, MD.

 Thank you for your support in the past and we look forward to serving your automotive needs in the future.